energy-hack/energy-hack.github.io/README.md

 # The Problem

-Schneider Electric is a electricity consulting company.
+Schneider Electric is an electricity consulting company.
 They can help their clients reduce electricity bill via upgrading their hardware.

 1. SE reviews infrastructure and decides on a percent they aim to reduce (e.g. 27%)
 2. Client sets up smart contract at https://energy-hack.github.io/order.html#starter, locking payment for SE services.